Communicating Diversity Student Conference 2023

 Prepare in Advance

 You have already written this paper and are familiar with the research and your arguments.
 Remember that audience members are there for a reason—to learn something from you.
 Preparing in advance and practicing your presentation can help you communicate the value of your research to the audience.
-In terms of technical preparation, make sure to create a Zoom account and a Whova account before the conference.

 Be yourself!
 Breathe!
 Smile!
 Enjoy!